SystemsApproach/tcpcc/algorithm.rst

 4.4 Fast Retransmit and Fast Recovery
 -------------------------------------

-..
-	Where does New Reno fit into this history? -llp

 The mechanisms described so far were part of the original proposal to add congestion control to TCP, and they have collectively become know as *TCP Tahoe* because they were included in the *Tahoe* release of